Marginal utility: Law of diminishing marginal utility

 Modern economics employs ordinal utility to model decision-making under certainty at a specific point in time.
 In this approach, the number assignment to an individual's utility for a particular situation hold no significance on their own.
 Rather, the significance lies in the comparison between two different circumstances and which one holds a higher utility.
 With ordinal utility, a person's preferences do not have a unique marginal utility, making the concept of diminishing marginal utility irrelevant.
 On the other hand, diminishing marginal utility is a significant concept in cardinal utility, which is used to analyse intertemporal choice, choice under uncertainty, and social welfare in modern economic theory.

 The law of diminishing marginal utility is that subjective value changes most dynamically near the zero points and quickly levels off as gains (or losses) accumulate.
 And it is reflected in the concave shape of most subjective utility functions.

 Given a concave relationship between objective gains (x-axis) and subjective value (y-axis), each one-unit gain produces a smaller increase in subjective value than the previous gain of an equal unit.
 The marginal utility, or the change in subjective value above the existing level, diminishes as gains increase.

 As the rate of commodity acquisition increases, the marginal utility decreases.
 If commodity consumption continues to rise, the marginal utility will eventually reach zero, and the total utility will be at its maximum.
 Beyond that point, any further increase in commodity consumption leads to negative marginal utility, which represents dissatisfaction.
 For example, beyond some point, further doses of antibiotics would kill no pathogens at all and might even become harmful to the body.
-Diminishing marginal utility is traditionally a microeconomic concept and often holds for an individual, although the marginal utility of a good or service might be increasing as well.
-For example, dosages of antibiotics, where having too few pills would leave bacteria with greater resistance, but a full supply could affect a cure.
+In some circumstances, however, the marginal utility of a good or service might be increasing, as with, for example, dosages of antibiotics, where having too few pills would leave bacteria with greater resistance, but a full supply could affect a cure.

-As mentioned earlier in this article, there are instances where marginal utility can increase on a macroeconomic level.
+Diminishing marginal utility is traditionally a microeconomic concept and often holds for an individual, however there are instances where marginal utility can increase on a macroeconomic level.
 For instance, offering a service may only be feasible if it is accessible to the majority or all of the population.
 At the point where this becomes a reality, the marginal utility of the raw material required to provide the service will increase significantly.
-This is akin to situations involving massive objects like aircraft carriers, where the quantity of such items is so small that the concept of marginal utility becomes irrelevant, and the decision to acquire them is a simple binary choice between "yes" or "no".